magento/devdocs/src/cloud/integrations/gitlab-integration.md

 1. Click **Add webhook**.

-## Test the integration
+### Test the integration

-To verify the integration works, make a change in the GitLab repository and use the magento-cloud CLI to pull the change into the local environment or just merge a request in GitLab.

-For more information see [Test the integration]({{ site.baseurl }}/cloud/integrations/bitbucket-integration.html#test-the-integration)
+To verify that the integration works, make a change in the GitLab repository and use the magento-cloud CLI to pull the change into the local environment or just merge a request in GitLab.
+See [Test the integration]({{ site.baseurl }}/cloud/integrations/bitbucket-integration.html#test-the-integration).

-If integration succed, you will see the following picture in your Magento Cloud project :
+If the integration succeeds, the [Project Web Interface]({{ site.baseurl }}/cloud/project/project-webint-basic.html) shows the GitLab commit message and the status of the Cloud deployment:

 ![GitLab integration successfull]({{ site.baseurl }}/common/images/cloud_gitlab-integration-success.png)

+## Create a new Cloud branch

+Use the Magento Cloud CLI `environment:push` command to create and activate a new environment.
+See [Create a new Cloud branch]({{site.baseurl}}/cloud/integrations/bitbucket-integration.html#create-a-new-cloud-branch).

+## Remove the integration

+Use the Magento Cloud CLI `integration:delete` command to remove the integration.
+See [Remove the integration]({{site.baseurl}}/cloud/integrations/bitbucket-integration.html#remove-the-integration).